If there’s one thing I’ve seen plastered throughout my Pinterest and Instagram feed lately, it is the chaffle!

 Which waffle iron is best for chaffles?

-You can pick this magical device up for under $10 at most Target stores, but it’s also available online at a number of places.
+You can pick this kitchen gadget up in stores for under $10.
+It’s also available online at a number of retailers.

 One egg is usually enough for two mini waffles, which make a PERFECT breakfast sandwich!